jhumci/RawRR2Runalyze/README.md

 A script that takes raw RR-data, computes HRV-metrics and pushes it to the Runalyze Personal API

 - [x] Unpack zip from Elite HRV
-- [ ] Create log with things that already have been pushed
+- [ ] Fix log with things that already have been pushed
-- [ ] Decide for Measurements to store
+- [x] Decide for Measurements to store
     - Store HR
-    - Read what metric is best to evaluarte recovery
+    - Read what metric is best to evaluarte recovery -> rmssd seems correct for short term readings
     - https://www.marcoaltini.com/blog/a-look-at-a-few-months-of-hr-and-hrv-measurements
-- [ ] Push to API and store success
+- [x] Push to API and store success
-- [ ] Loop files
+- [x] Loop files
 - [ ] Optimize I/O Operations and use tinyDB
-- [ ] Add Resting HR
+- [x] Add Resting HR
+- [ ] Find way to automate rr-exports

 ## Installation